cham11ng/typescript-api-starter/README.md

   </a>
 </p>

-Starter for Node.js, Express API in Typescript and PostgreSQL with jsonwebtoken, joi, Knex, Objection.js and many other popular tools.
+This is a API starter template for building a Node.js and Express.js using Typescript and PostgreSQL as database.
+It includes popular tools such as jsonwebtoken, joi, Knex, Objection.js, and more.

 ## Requirements